tailoric/Pouty-Bot-Discord/README.md

     }
   ```
   inside the `data` folder and put in the necessary information
-* then create a file called `initial_cogs.json` and put in the cogs you want to use for example
+* then create a file called `initial_cogs.json` inside the `data` directory and put in the cogs you want to use for example
   ```json
   [
     "cogs.owner",